Most Essential Social Media Tools

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
 In this edited excerpt, the author offers a quick look at the tools that can help you track your social media data.

 There are tools that can help you track all possible social media data.
 Most are easy to use if you take the time to learn them, and many have both free and for-fee versions, the latter offering more detail.

 The most useful tools are often those on the platforms themselves.
 For example, one of the simplest metrics that many businesses find extremely valuable is Facebook's PTAT (People Talking About This) score, which measures word-of-mouth marketing.
 It tracks the number of individual users or unique visitors who have interacted with the page.
 The number, which changes often, allows you to determine not only how many people are interacting with your pages but also whether that number is staying consistent, dropping or rising.
 For small-business owners who can't afford a 24/7 social media team, PTAT is a very helpful metric because it is a cost-effective manner of tracking content.

 A slightly more complex factor to understand is EdgeRank.
 Even if Facebook users like a brand, they don't return to brand pages often, if at all.
 So many businesses look at the impact of showing up on users' news feeds, and EdgeRank is an algorithm designed to help brands increase their news feed visibility.